vinid/bkpvinid.github.io/_pages/about.md

 [4](https://blog.coveo.com/multi-brand-personalization-in-ecommerce/)).
 elli
-I have also worked/collaborated with companies: I have collaborated as a Data Scientist for [Instal LLC](https://instal.com)  and I have an ongoing research collaboration with people in [Coveo](https://www.coveo.com/en) on e-commerce and recommendation research.
+I have also worked/collaborated with companies: I have collaborated as a Data Scientist for [Instal LLC](https://instal.com)  and I have an ongoing research collaboration with people at [Coveo](https://www.coveo.com/en) on e-commerce and recommendation research.
 In the past, I worked as a full-stack software developer for Mobave LLC (later acquired by Instal) and for Whattaspot.

 NEWS
 ----

-+ (11/01/2020) Paper accepted at EACL!
-[Cross-lingual Contextualized Topic Models with Zero-shot Learning.](https://arxiv.org/pdf/2004.07737v1.pdf) EACL.
++ (11/01/2020) Paper accepted at EACL2021!
+[Cross-lingual Contextualized Topic Models with Zero-shot Learning.](https://arxiv.org/pdf/2004.07737v1.pdf).
 + (21/12/2020) I am co-organizing a tutorial at [IJCAI 2020](https://www.ijcai20.org) about Neuro-Symbolic Learning and Reasoning
 + (21/12/2020) I have been awarded as *Outstanding Reviewer* at [EMNLP2020](https://www.aclweb.org/anthology/2020.emnlp-main.0.pdf)
 + (20/12/2020) I will be a tutor at the [M2L Summer School](https://www.m2lschool.org/speakers) for the NLP Tutorials